-Augustine Tamba, manager of Communication, Navigation and Surveillance at the Liberia Civil Aviation Authority (LCAA), told the Bush Chicken that prior to the outbreak of the Ebola epidemic, authorities at the Liberia Airport Authority (LAA) were in the process of sourcing money for the renovation of the airport runway.
+Augustine Tamba, manager of Communication, Navigation and Surveillance at the Liberia Civil Aviation Authority, told The Bush Chicken that prior to the outbreak of the Ebola epidemic, authorities at the Liberia Airport Authority were in the process of sourcing money for the renovation of the airport runway.
 He said, “If not for the Ebola crisis, the runway at the Roberts International Airport would have been completed by now and this has had a serious setback on the [runway’s renovation].”

-Tamba asserted that LCAA had been expecting more carriers flying into the country, but that did not materialize because of the Ebola crisis.
-“The Liberia Civil Aviation Authority was also in the process of signing a bilateral agreement with Turkey Airlines when the Ebola crisis started in the country,” Tamba said.
+Tamba asserted that the Civil Aviation Authority had been expecting more carriers flying into the country, but that did not materialize because of the Ebola crisis.
+“The Liberia Civil Aviation Authority was also in the process of signing a bilateral agreement with Turkish Airlines when the Ebola crisis started in the country,” Tamba said.